-The Garfield T. Metzler – Jewish War Veterans Scholarship Fund
+The Garfield T. Meltzer – Jewish War Veterans Scholarship Fund

 He was a founding member and Commander of the Jewish War Veterans in Atlantic Canada, a member of the Maritime Parkinsons Association, the North West Commercial Travellers’ Association of Canada, Albion Masonic Lodge No.1, Saint John Multi-Cultural Association, B’nai Brith Canada, Royal United Services Institutes of Canada (RUSI) and the Carlton Curling Club.

 Gar was a life member of the Royal Canadian Legion, Branch # 2 and the RCAF 250 Wing in Saint John, having served in the Canadian army and then the airforce as an Officer Training Instructor during World War II.
 After the war he was actively involved as an instructor with the air cadets.
 He treasured his friendship with life-long pal I.J.
 Davis, with whom he worked devotedly on Jewish War Veterans affairs.

 He was a ship chandler, the owner of Gar’s Diner, Gar Meltzer Sales, and a commercial salesman for over 40 years representing some 50 companies throughout Atlantic Canada.
 Spending six months on the road every year for decades, he developed a network of customers who became friends who never forgot him for his acts of kindness and tzadkah.
 His good deeds were innumerable.
 And while the family was well aware of his charitable, principled ways, much went unnoticed.

 Over the years, family members often only heard by chance from those who were touched by his generosity and altruism.
 Following Gar’s funeral, many came forward with stories of his immense kindheartedness and philanthropy.